Netflix may need to pay AT&T, Verizon for faster speeds

 These deals hinge on whether Netflix can set up direct access to Verizon, known as an "interconnect agreement," rather than go through a third party.
 Verizon provides millions of U.S. customers with its FiOS broadband service and Netflix speeds have slowed on that network in recent months, leading to complaints.

 Interconnect deals have been common in the broadband industry for years.
-Comcast has agreements in place with Google Inc and Yahoo Inc, according to a source familiar with the matter.
+Comcast has agreements in place with Google Inc (GOOG.O) and Yahoo Inc (YHOO.O), according to a source familiar with the matter.

-Many providers including Cox, Cablevision and Google Fiber directly connect to the Netflix network through a service the streaming company developed called Open Connect.
-Those providers have not seen their speeds deteriorate in recent months.

 But others, including AT&T and Verizon, have opted not to use Open Connect.